 The fund financial statements provide more detailed information about the Board's most significant funds - not the Board as a whole.
 A fund is a grouping of related accounts that is used to keep track of specific sources of funding and spending for particular purposes.
 The Board uses fund accounting to ensure and demonstrate fiscal accountability.
-Two kinds of funds - governmental funds and fiduciary funds - are presented in the fund financial statements.
+Governmental funds are presented in the fund financial statements.